adalinama/Recipes-and-Ratings/README.md

 - Conclusion: The findings of the hypothesis test might be interpreted as follows: the null hypothesis is rejected because the obtained p-value (0.0000) is less than the significance level of 0.05.
 This suggests that the amount of time spent cooking and the average rating of recipes are significantly correlated.
 The two variables also have a weak negative link, as shown by the correlation coefficient of -0.0449, which means that as cooking time goes up, recipes' average ratings tend to go down a little.

 It is important to remember that correlation does not indicate causation, and that factors other than cooking time may have an impact on how well a recipe is rated.
 Therefore, more research would be required to establish the causal link between cooking time and recipe average ratings.

+## Hypothesis Testing
+Based on the results of the exploratory data analysis and hypothesis tests conducted in this project, we identified potential key variables that could be used to build a predictive model that predicts a player’s role based on their game statistics in a separate project.